-The midterm exam consists of multiple-choice and essay questions and will cover material from Modules 1, 2, and 3.
+The midterm exam is two hours long and consists of multiple-choice and essay questions and will cover material from Modules 1, 2, and 3.
 For the midterm, you are required to use the University's Online Proctor Service (OPS).
 Please refer to the Examinations and Proctors section of the Online Student Handbook (see General Information area of the course website) for further information about scheduling and taking online exams and for all exam policies and procedures.
 You are strongly advised to schedule your exam within the first week of the semester.

 You are on your honor not to cheat during the exam.
 Cheating means: